Strong broadband intensity noise squeezing from near-infrared to terahertz frequencies in semiconductor lasers with nonlinear dissipation: Results

+Self-pulsing has been reported previously using photonic crystal-based ``Fano'' lasers with saturable free carrier absorption from a nanocavity \cite{yu2017demonstration}.
+Here, we see that a similar phenomenon occurs due to a different physical mechanism: the combination of Kerr nonlinearity and dispersive loss.
+Suppose that the laser is pumped to a CW steady-state lying in the self-pulsing region of Fig. \ref{fig:f2}a.
+A transient increase in intracavity intensity (e.g., due to spontaneous emission into the lasing mode) now decreases the photonic loss, providing a positive feedback mechanism that builds up the intracavity intensity further.
+This should continue up to the point where the stimulated emission rate is high enough to drop the carrier density below threshold.
+The pump then builds up the carrier density again, and the pulsing continues.
+Further details about the self-pulsing behavior, including an analysis of the pulse profile, are provided in the S.I..

-We now discuss how this semiconductor laser architecture with sharp nonlinear loss can lead to new behaviors in both the mean field as well as the fluctuations, eventually leading to strongly noise-reduced states.
-We begin by considering systems in the absence of carrier nonlinearity.
-In Fig. \ref{fig:main}, we compare steady state and intensity noise plots for conventional linear loss and sharp (Lorentzian/symmetric Fano) loss.
-Linear loss presents an $n$-independent loss profile, and leads to the well known linear dependence of steady state photon number on pump current.
+We now examine the steady-state input-output curve (S-curve), as shown in Fig. \ref{fig:f2}b.
+Linear loss presents an $n$-independent loss profile, and leads to the well known linear dependence of steady state photon number on pump current (as well as clamping of the carrier density and gain above threshold).
 In the presence of dispersive loss, moderate nonlinearity ($\beta = -10^{-10}$) begins to modify the steady state behavior.
 For pump currents just above threshold, the behavior is close to linear.
 However, as the pump current increases, so does the loss, pulling down the input-output curve to a sub-linear behavior.
 For even stronger nonlinearity ($\beta = -10^{-9}$), a bistable transition occurs that creates a range of photon numbers which have no stable steady state solution.
 In particular, this occurs because there is a nonzero photon number at which the cavity experiences minimum loss.
-This left bistable edge lies below threshold, and thus needs to be accessed "from above", by pumping to a high power (beyond the range of zero solutions), and slowly lowering the power (this is a hysteresis effect).
+The topmost bistable branch (with $\kappa_n\gg 0$ and strongest squeezing) needs to be accessed hysteretically ``from above,'' by pumping to a high power (beyond the right bistable edge) and slowly lowering the power.